 Any scenario for meeting the 2-degree goal means reducing global emissions sharply in the next decade.
 The starting point is that a small number of countries are responsible for a very large share of global emissions.
 The three largest emitters, in order, are China, the United States, and India.
 China is the world’s largest emitter; leaders there increasingly understand the dangers of air pollution and climate change, and are moving toward cleaner energy.
 The United States is the largest emitter historically, yet continues to lack a cohesive national approach to addressing climate change.
 India’s emissions are projected to surpass China’s, with 80 percent of projected emissions to come from sources not yet built; this provides an opportunity to make long-term, beneficial decisions now.

-Through its Climate Solutions grantmaking, MacArthur will support efforts to turn the corner on rising emissions of greenhouse gases by 2025, a threshold beyond which scientists agree that rising seas, severe droughts, and food and water security become permanent challenges to humankind.
-To meet that goal, international leadership and cooperation is needed to slow the rate of climate change quickly, and to put in place the systematic changes needed to drive down emissions steeply in the long term.
+Through this grantmaking, we will support efforts to turn the corner on rising emissions of greenhouse gases by 2025, a threshold beyond which scientists agree that rising seas, severe droughts, and food and water security become permanent challenges to humankind.
+To meet that goal, international leadership and cooperation is needed to slow the rate of climate change quickly and to put in place the systematic changes needed to drive down emissions steeply in the long term.

 - Place a price on carbon.